 Do not enable client probing on high-security

-external untrusted zone, client probing could allow an attacker
+probing on an external untrusted zone, it could allow an attacker

-to send a probe outside of your network and result in disclosure
+to send a probe outside of your network which may result in disclosure

 of the User-ID agent service account name, domain name, and encrypted

-password hash.
-Instead, collect user mapping information from more
+that you collect user mapping information from isolated and trusted

 to configure the